Thailand's King Bhumibol Adulyadej dies at 88, nation mourns

 The Bureau of the Royal Household announced the king died at 3:52 p.m. at the Siriraj Hospital.

-Following the announcement, Prime Minister Prayut Chan-o-chan spoke on national television, announcing a one-year mourning period and details of what would take place in the coming days.
+Following the announcement, Prime Minister Prayut Chan-o-cha spoke on national television, announcing a one-year mourning period and details of what would take place in the coming days.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.